RicDen/FlyByGen/README.md

 1. Image Generator
 2. Dataset Handler
 3. Post-Processor

 ![FyByGen Overview Graphic](docs/src/Intro/Overview.png)

-The default image generator utilises blender as graphics generator and the post-processor utilises python libraries as default
+The default image generator utilises blender as graphics generator and the post-processor utilises python libraries as default.
-Multiple modules are found in src/blender/ and src/postProcessing Each of the modules contributes almost independently to the final result and can be exchanged as wanted following some simple guidelines.
+Multiple modules are found in src/blender/ and src/postProcessing.
+Each of these modules contributes almost independently to the final result and can be exchanged as wanted following some simple guidelines.

 Currently, the pipeline provides the following functionalities:
 - Scene generation